Schepp/schepp.dev/posts/00003-ad-integration-in-2020.md

 ![Chrome's console showing how a file called fb_events.js accesses a form input](/img/fb_events.jpg)

 Since we don't want that to happen and we could not lock out the third party, we had to do something else.
-And again I patched a browser built-in, and this time it was `input.value`:
+And again we patched a browser built-in, and this time it was `input.value`:

 ```js
 (() => {